-- (c) A person that signs a protected series designation delivered to the [Secretary of State] for filing affirms as a fact that the limited liability company on whose behalf the designation is delivered has complied with subsection (b). - (d) A person that ceases to be the registered agent for a series limited liability company ceases to be the registered agent for each protected series of the company. - (e) A person that ceases to be the registered agent for a protected series of a series limited liability company, other than as a result of the termination of the protected series, ceases to be the registered agent of the company and any other protected series of the company. - (f) Except as otherwise agreed by a series limited liability company and its registered agent, the agent is not obligated to distinguish between a process, notice, demand, or other record concerning the company and a process, notice, demand, or other record concerning a protected series of the company.
+- delivered has complied with subsection (b). - (d) A person that ceases to be the registered agent for a series limited liability company ceases to be the registered agent for each protected series of the company. - (e) A person that ceases to be the registered agent for a protected series of a series limited liability company, other than as a result of the termination of the protected series, ceases to be the registered agent of the company and any other protected series of the company. - (f) Except as otherwise agreed by a series limited liability company and its registered agent, the agent is not obligated to distinguish between a process, notice, demand, or other record concerning the company and a process, notice, demand, or other record concerning a protected series of the company. - (g) If a protected series of a series limited liability company ceases to have a registered agent or its registered agent cannot with reasonable diligence be served, the company or foreign the protected series may be served by serving the company under [cite the provision of this state's limited liability company statute that provides for alternative service when a company has no registered agent or the agent cannot be found] by serving the company.

-Subsection (a) - When a protected series lacks an agent for service of process: (i) perforce under this subsection the company also lacks an agent; (ii) under most limited liability company acts that lack, if uncorrected, will lead to administrative dissolution; and (iii) under section 501(1), that dissolution causes the protected series to dissolve.
-For how to serve a protected series in that situation, see Section 204(b).
+Subsection (a) - When a protected series lacks an agent for service of process: (i) perforce under this subsection the company also lacks an agent; (ii) under most limited liability company statutes that lack, if uncorrected, will lead to administrative dissolution; and (iii) under section 501(1), that dissolution causes the protected series to dissolve.
+For how to serve a protected series in that situation, see Section 204(b)